JustinAMason/Prepaware/README.md

 * (2 points) Sass
 	* Sass is "the most mature, stable, and powerful professional grade CSS extension language in the world" (sass-lang.com).
 	* The use of Sass will aid in the styling of the webpages of Prepaware, as intuitive topics such as variable usage and nesting become available in creating stylesheets.
-	* A gulp-ruby-sass plugin exists and is expected to be used.
+	* A gulp-sass plugin exists and is expected to be used.
 	* (Point value specified by rubric)

 * (1 point) Auto-Incrementing